Chemistry (2022 - 2024)

 - Physical Chemistry: Thermodynamics and Kinetics (CHEM-UA 652)

 The majors version of the organic chemistry sequences—CHEM-UA 227 and CHEM-UA 228 (see course descriptions)—substitute for CHEM-UA 225 and CHEM-UA 226, respectively.
-In addition, the one-semester Accelerated General Chemistry and Laboratory (CHEM-UA 129; 6 points) may substitute for the CHEM-UA 125, 126 sequence.
+In addition, when offered, the one-semester Accelerated General Chemistry and Laboratory (CHEM-UA 129; 6 points) may substitute for the CHEM-UA 125, 126 sequence.

 In addition to these chemistry courses, the chemistry and biochemistry majors require four courses (18 points) in mathematics and physics: